nodeSolidServer/NSS2CSS/README.md

-* UPDATE :
+# solidcommunity.net UPDATE :
+- updated to CSS v7
+- source/destination can have different domain or domain:port (for example test the migration issues)
-- filter NSS accounts for historical invalid accounts or pods
+- filter NSS accounts
+  - for historical invalid accounts or pods
+    - accounts 65000 --> 17000 valid Pods to migrate
+  - for incompatible username with email address ('@', blank, uppercase ...)
 - CSS account creation : replace HTTP by files for performance issue
-- performance on migrating solidcommunity.net
-  - accounts 65000 --> 17000 valid Pods to migrate
   - duration 1 h
+- 3 steps have been added
+  - update oidcIssuer
+    - ending with '/' on CSS and not on NSS
+    - change of domain
+  - parse all ACL's to update deprecated `defaultForNew` to `default`
+  - in case of domain transfer : replace all domain links on .ttl .acl .meta (TODO .json and .jsonld)

 # Copy NSS pods to CSS
 This [zero-dependency script for Node.js](https://github.com/RubenVerborgh/NSS2CSS/blob/main/copy-pods-to-css.mjs)